VS

 Across all battles:

-Currently, the top contender in this league is the Ford Mustang Shelby GT500.
-You can see how it stacks up against the other greats on the GOAT List.
+If you're curious who tops the chart, it's the Ford Mustang Shelby GT500.
+You can see how it stacks up against other legends on the GOAT List.